Noeline Hofmann: Career

 In mid-2023, Hofmann began performing at small venues near her hometown in southern Alberta.
 In October 2023, she posted a video of her performing her original song "Purple Gas" on TikTok, which caught the attention of American singer-songwriter Zach Bryan.
 Bryan invited Hofmann down to Oklahoma to film a live performance of "Purple Gas" as part of his video series "The Belting Bronco".
 In 2024, Bryan asked Hofmann to collaborate with him and record "Purple Gas" as a duet, which he included on his 2024 album The Great American Bar Scene.
 The song would go on to chart on the all-genre Billboard Hot 100 in the United States, the Canadian Hot 100, and the New Zealand Hot Singles Chart.
 She joined Charley Crockett as on opening date on select dates of his "$10 Cowboy Tour" in early 2024.

 Later that year, Hofmann made her debut performance at the Grand Ole Opry in Nashville, Tennessee.
 On October 18, 2024, she released her debut EP Purple Gas on La Honda Records.
 In February 2025, Hofmann released a cover of Luke Bell's song "The Bullfighter".
 Hofmann won Female Artist of the Year, Songwriter of the Year, and Video of the Year at the 2025 Country Music Alberta Awards.
-She is one of three finalists in the 2025 SiriusXM Top of the Country competition.
+She won the 2025 SiriusXM Top of the Country competition.
 Hofmann was nominated for Breakthrough Artist or Group of the Year and Alternative Country Album of the Year at the 2025 Canadian Country Music Association Awards.

+Hofmann received a Juno Award nomination for Breakthrough Artist or Group of the Year at the Juno Awards of 2026.
+She will be an opening act on select dates of Shaboozey's "Outlaws Never Die Tour" in late 2026.